tl-its-umich-edu/my-learning-analytics/README.md

 `docker cp ~/secrets student_dashboard:/secrets`
 5. Initialize the MySQL database by loading the users and files on the next step.
 You'll need to be on VPN for this to work.

+## Add a default course to test with

+TODO

 ## Load user, file, file access data into database (Local)
 Users and files are loaded now with the cron job.
 This is run on a separate pod in Openshift when the environment variable `IS_CRON_POD=true`.